inhooham90/escape/README.md

 ## MVP

-In Escape, users will be able to experience:
+In Stalker, users:

-* Story telling through in game modals
+* Experience story telling through in-game modals
-* Toggle music on and off
+* Music toggle - on and off
 * Move the main character in multiple directions
-* Animated character movements
+* Experience Animated character movements
 * Pick up items
 * Toggle inventory slots through in game modal
 * Read item description through inventory slot
 * Interact with different settings (Collision logic)
-* Movement based game flow - events happen depending on game play
+* Experience movement based game flow - events happen depending on game play

-In addition, this project will include:
+In addition, this project includes:

-* A key map to help users with control
+* A guide to help users with control
 * links to AngelList, Github, and LinkedIn
 * A production README

 ## Architecture and Technologies

-This project will be implemented with the following technologies:
+This project includes following technologies:

 JavaScript for game logic
 Canvas with HTML5